Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 They didn't give up anything to really get KD.

-I would have Denver too and the Rockets three.
+Yeah.
+I would have Denver too in the Rockets three.

 I would have Minnesota over the Lakers, though.

-I just think the LeBron, the age that he's at, and the defensive stuff.
+I just think the LeBron, the age that he's at, and defensive stuff.
+But if Luca's in shape, that has another element.

 Like I say,

-we're not going to, this ain't like March Madness, where when people be arguing over who's 69 and 70, Bill.
+we're not going to say, this ain't like March Madness, where when people be arguing over who's 69 and 70, Bill. like

 No, you know what's going to be different?